Florida Nurse Practitioner Programs

 Program Overview:

 Florida International University (FIU) was established in 1965.
 Now, it is the eighth-largest public university in the country.
 It houses the Nicole Wertheim College of Nursing & Health Sciences, which is headquartered in the Maidique campus in Southwest Miami.
-The college is currently recognized as one of the 50 best grad schools for Nursing by US News & World report.
+The college is currently recognized as one of the 50 best grad schools for Nursing by US News & World Report.

 FIU’s graduate nursing program offers concentrations in AGPCNP, FNP, PMHNP, and PPCNP.